mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 - Add `--timestamps` (`-t`) to include timestamps as well.

 NOTE The logs can also be retrieved using the remote API (TODO link to external instructions).
 TODO is this actually relevant?

+TODO Otherwise, refer to the platform or logging driver -specific documentation on how to retrieve the generated log entries.

 Stopping a Container
 -----------------------